hiddenlayerai/hiddenlayer-model-scan-github-action/README.md

 `model_path` (required): Path to the model(s), can either be a path to a single model in the repo, a folder containing the model(s) in the repo, a HuggingFace Repo or a path on s3 to the model.

+`model_name`: Name of the model.
+Defaults to the name of the model file.

 `api_url`: URL to the HiddenLayer API if you're using the OEM/self hosted version.
 Defaults to `https://api.us.hiddenlayer.ai`.

 `fail_on_detection`: True to fail the pipeline if a model is deemed malicious.
 Defaults to `True`.